eerimoq/mqttools/README.rst

 MQTT tools in Python 3.7 and later.

-Both the client and the broker implments MQTT version 5.0 using ``asyncio``.
+Both the client and the broker implements MQTT version 5.0 using ``asyncio``.

 Client features: